Shotgun Metagenomic Sequencing: Determining Depth

 Before conducting a microbiome study with shotgun metagenomic sequencing, it is important to consider how deeply you will sequence your samples.

 Microbiome sequencing technologies and databases have advanced rapidly in the last 5-10 years allowing businesses, researchers and public organisations to analyse microbiomes in greater depth than ever before, using a number of different technologies.
-While previously, metagenomic sequencing could identify a handful of microbial families, it is now possible to identify thousands of microbial species and strains within a sample, and simultaneously examining their genetic make-up at the finest detail.
-With greater depth however, comes greater cost and greater analytical complexity.
-In this blog, we outline the pros and cons of “shallow” and “deep” shotgun sequencing and the factors to consider when choosing sequencing depth so that you can make the most informed decisions when designing your microbiome study.
+While previously metagenomic sequencing could identify a handful of microbial families, it is now possible to identify thousands of microbial species and strains within a sample, and simultaneously examine their genetic make-up at the finest detail.
+With greater depth, however, comes greater cost and greater analytical complexity.
+In this blog, we outline the limitations and strengths of “shallow” and “deep” shotgun sequencing and the factors to consider when choosing sequencing depth so that you can make informed decisions when designing your microbiome study.

 What is shotgun sequencing?

 Shotgun sequencing works by breaking down DNA into small pieces, sequencing each of these small pieces, and then stitching these pieces back together again using computational bioinformatics or aligning them to databases.
 In microbiome sequencing, this allows researchers to identify thousands of different bacteria, viruses, fungi and other microbes within one sample.
 Unlike 16S sequencing, shotgun sequencing can read all parts of the genome, meaning that it can also identify microbial genes and their potential functions.
-Not only can shotgun sequencing identify many different types of microbes already in databases, it can also be used to discover new species, called metagenomic-assembled genomes (MAGs).
-Therefore, shotgun sequencing can provide a full insight into microbiome composition, gene diversity and genomic diversity.
-Although shotgun sequencing is more expensive than 16S and other forms of amplicon sequencing, the cost per unit of sequencing data has been decreasing over time.
+Not only can shotgun sequencing identify many different types of microbes already in databases, it can also be used to recover genomes, called metagenomic-assembled genomes (MAGs).
+Therefore, shotgun sequencing can provide a complete insight into microbiome composition, gene diversity and genomic diversity.
+Although shotgun sequencing is more expensive than 16S rRNA gene sequencing and other forms of amplicon sequencing, the cost per unit of sequencing data has been decreasing over time.

 Request a quote